 In my practice, most patients who come to the cardiac ICU in cardiogenic shock come after an acute myocardial infarction or decompensated heart failure.
 Before they are admitted to the ICU, they pass through the hands of our ER colleagues.
 Usually, a baseline echocardiogram is ordered.
 I typically place a probe on the patient’s chest to take a quick look if the echo techs are busy.
 I also usually have discussions with my cardiology colleagues as well.
 Depending on their hemodynamics and physical exam, I choose my monitoring device.

 If their cardiogenic shock looks to be an isolated left heart issue, I will try using the pulse-contour analysis technology available at my shop.
 Sometimes, the one that goes on the finger provides sufficiently reliable numbers.
 Let’s be honest; cardiogenic shock patients have cold fingers, which affects the reliability of this device.
 An arterial line will be placed for more reliable numbers.
-If there are correct heart issues, a swan is in the cards for the patient.
+A swan is in the patient’s cards if there are right heart issues.
 Consent needs to be obtained as floating a swan is not without risks.
 Once the swan is floated, I calculate a PAPi and a CPO.
 Suppose the PAPi is suboptimal and no immediately reversible issue could be resolved with a stent.
 In that case, it is time to consider mechanical circulatory support such as the ProtekDuo.

 Keywords: pulmonary artery pulsatility index, PAPi, right ventricular function, heart failure, cardiogenic shock